gcDiego/PaDuki/README.md

 4.  **Confirmación:** Cuando el usuario aprueba el pago en la nueva pestaña, la siguiente llamada a `/finalizar-pago` tiene éxito.
 El backend devuelve `success: true`.
 5.  **Actualizar UI:** El frontend recibe la confirmación, detiene el `setInterval`, muestra el mensaje "¡Pago Aprobado!" y limpia el carrito.

+**ENGLISH**
+# PaDuki with Interledger Payments

+- **Dynamic Notifications:** Non-intrusive "Toast" messages that confirm actions such as adding a product to the cart.

+- **Shopping Cart on Separate Page:** The cart lives on its own route (`/cart`) for a better user experience.

+- **Complete Cart Management:**

+- Add products.

+- Adjust the quantity of each product (`+` / `-`).

+- Eliminate products individually.

+- **Session Storage:** The cart persists while you browse the store, but is automatically cleaned when you close the tab (`sessionStorage`).

+- **Modern Payment Flow:**

+- The payment authorization page opens in a **new tab**, allowing the cart page to remain active.

+- The cart page **actively awaits ("polling")** for payment confirmation, showing a "Payment Approved" message in real time without the need to recharge.

+- **Robust Backend:**

+- Node.js server with Express.

+- Orchestrate the flow of Open Payments (creation of `incomingPayment`, `quote` and `outgoingPayment`).

+- **Records in console a detailed JSON object** of each purchase attempt, ready to be stored in a database.

+---

+## 🛠️ Technological Stack

+- **Frontend:** HTML5, CSS3, JavaScript (ES6+)

+- **Backend:** Node.js, Express.js

+- **Payments:** `@interledger/open-payments`

+- **Additional Dependencies:** `cors`

+---

+## 📂 Project Structure

+Payments_app without cart/ │ ├── templates/ │ ├── index.html # Home page that shows the products. │ └�── cart.html # Page dedicated to the shopping cart. │ ├── static/ │ ├─── style.css # Main style sheet for the entire application. │ ├── client.js # Script for the index.html page (add to cart). │ └�─ cart-client.js # Script for the cart.html page (cart management and Payment). │ ├── payments.js # The backend server (Node.js + Express). ├── package.json # Defines the project's dependencies and scripts. └── README.md # This file.

+---

+## ⚙️ Installation and Configuration

+Follow these steps to start the project in your local environment.

+### Prerequisites

+- Have Node.js installed (version 16 or higher).

+### Steps

+1. **Clone the repository (or use your local files):**

+2. **Install libraries**: npm install @interledger/open-payments && npm install dotenv

+3. Run the code from the pagos.js file and open the link generated in the console

+## ⚙️ Application Flow

+### 1. Shopping Cart Logic

+The cart uses `sessionStorage` to persist the data during the user's navigation session.

+1. **Add Product:** On the main page, `client.js` captures the product data and its associated `wallet` from an internal map.
+Then, save this object in the `sessionStorage`.

+2. **View Cart:** On the `/cart` page, the `cart-client.js` script reads the `sessionStorage` data and dynamically renders the product list.

+3. **Modify Cart:** Any change (adjust quantity or delete) is made directly in the `sessionStorage` and the interface is rendered again with the function `updateCartUI()`.

+### 2. Asynchronous Payment Flow (Polling)

+In order not to interrupt the user experience, payment is made in a separate tab.

+1. **Start Payment:** The user clicks on "Pay Now". `cart-client.js` sends the cart details to the endpoint `/start-payment`.

+2. **Open Tab:** The backend returns an `interactUrl`.
+The frontend opens it in a new tab (`window.open`).

+3. **Wait and Verify:** The original cart page shows a "Waiting..." message and starts a `setInterval` that calls the endpoint `/finalize-payment` every 3 seconds.

+4. **Confirmation:** When the user approves the payment in the new tab, the next call to `/finalizar-pago` is successful.
+The backend returns `success: true`.

+5. **Update UI:** The frontend receives confirmation, stops the `setInterval`, shows the message "Payment Approved!"
+And clean the cart.